Charles lives in London and works in a high school as an IT Technician. He is interested in various topics and shares his thoughts here.

 Cheesegrater aka Leadenhall Building

-The Leadenhall Building is currently under construction and is due to be completed in 2014, at which point it will have reached a height of 224m, giving it 47 floors of office, retail and dining space.
-The base of the building will include 7 storeys of landscape open spaces, unique to London.
+The Leadenhall Building is 224 metres high, giving it 47 floors of office, retail and dining space.
+The base of the building includes seven storeys of landscaped open spaces, unique to London.

 The shape of the building is also quite distinctive as it slants, or tapers as it goes up.
 This causes each storey to vary in floor size, ranging from 550 to 6000 square metres.
 The special shape was also chosen to ensure that the structure would not intrude into the sight-line of St. Paul's Cathedral when viewed along Fleet Street and up Ludgate Hill.